aptise/peter_sslers/README.md

 `import_letsencrypt_certs_archive` given a directory of your letsencrypt archive (which has versioned certs), it will import them all into a server of your choice.

+## commandline interface

+### Routes Designed for JSON Automation

+#### /admin/operations/update_recents

+Updates domain records to list the most recent certificate for the domain

+#### /admin/operations/deactivate_expired

+Deactivates expired certs

+### Routes with JSON support

+several routes have support for JSON requests via a `/json` suffix.

+these are usually documented on the html version

+#### /admin/certificate/upload/json

+This can be used used to directly import certs issued by letsencrypt

+	curl --form "private_key_file=@privkey1.pem" --form "certificate_file=@cert1.pem" --form "chain_file=@chain1.pem" http://127.0.0.1:6543/.well-known/admin/certificate/upload/json

+	curl --form "private_key_file=@privkey2.pem" --form "certificate_file=@cert2.pem" --form "chain_file=@chain2.pem" http://127.0.0.1:6543/.well-known/admin/certificate/upload/json

+Note that the url is not `/upload` like the html form but `/upload/json`

+Both URLS accept the same form, but /upload/json returns json data that is probably more readable.

+Errors will appear in JSON if encountered.

+if data is not POSTed to the form, instructions are returned in the json.

+There is even an `invoke` script to automate these imports:

+	invoke import_letsencrypt_certs_archive --archive-path='/path/to/archive' --server-url-root='http://0.0.0.0:6543'

 # FAQ